 Above, I shared about using a child’s body as a way to help him/her stay focused.
 I’ve learned some other strategies that have helped my students that I want to share as you teach a child who has trouble staying focused.

 How can I help my child discover tricks to help him/her focus?

-I grew up in a time when we were supposed to sit at our desks and face forward and pay attention, so when I started to teach, I arranged my desks in rows, and expected my well behaved students to sit, face forward, and pay attention.
+I grew up in a time when we were supposed to sit at our desks, face forward, and pay attention.
+So when I started to teach, I arranged my desks in rows and expected my well-behaved students to sit, face forward, and pay attention.
 One of my first graders taught me that while this arrangement might be convenient for the teacher, it was not workable for him.
 We worked together to come up with a new arrangement that did not disturb the rest of the children, yet still allowed him the freedom to learn in the way he needed.

 Moving more to the center with visual learners

 I’ve written a lot about how traditional teaching methods are perfectly suited to left-brained learners, and how right-brained children seem to be in the minority.
 Short of doing a massive overhaul of our educational system (don’t hold your breath on that one!) what can we do?
 I want to share some ideas of how to help children develop the stronger connections between the hemispheres in the brain that will enable them to succeed in school.